Intersex: Sexual differentiation

-The common pathway of sexual differentiation, where a productive human female has an XX chromosome pair, and a productive male has an XY pair, is relevant to the development of intersex conditions.
+The common pathway of sexual differentiation, where a human female has an XX chromosome pair, and a male has an XY pair, is relevant to the development of intersex conditions.

 During fertilization, the sperm adds either an X (female) or a Y (male) chromosome to the X in the ovum.
 This determines the genetic sex of the embryo.
 During the first weeks of development, genetic male and female fetuses are "anatomically indistinguishable", with primitive gonads beginning to develop during approximately the sixth week of gestation.
 The gonads, in a bipotential state, may develop into either testes (the male gonads) or ovaries (the female gonads), depending on the consequent events.
 Up until and including the seventh week, genetically female and genetically male fetuses appear identical.

 At around eight weeks of gestation, the gonads of an XY embryo differentiate into functional testes, secreting testosterone.
 Ovarian differentiation, for XX embryos, does not occur until approximately week 12 of gestation.
-In typical female differentiation, the Müllerian duct system develops into the uterus, Fallopian tubes, and inner third of the vagina.
+In typical female differentiation, the Müllerian duct system develops into the uterus, fallopian tubes, and inner third of the vagina.

-In males, the Müllerian duct-inhibiting hormone MIH causes this duct system to regress.
+In males, the Müllerian duct-inhibiting hormone AMH causes this duct system to regress.
 Next, androgens cause the development of the Wolffian duct system, which develops into the vas deferens, seminal vesicles, and ejaculatory ducts.

 By birth, the typical fetus has been completely sexed male or female, meaning that the genetic sex (XY-male or XX-female) corresponds with the phenotypical sex; that is to say, genetic sex corresponds with internal and external gonads, and external appearance of the genitals.